KIT-Workflows/Plot-Spectra/README.md

 ## Required input

-The required input consists DFT spectrum cDFT-Turbomole-Newalculations in the ```turbomole_results.yml``` format of the [DFT-Turbomole WaNO](https://github.com/KIT-Workflows/DFT-Turbomole) (results of othe codes in the same format work as well).
+The required input consists DFT spectrum calculations in the ```results.yml``` format of the [DFT-Turbomole WaNo](https://github.com/KIT-Workflows/DFT-Turbomole) (results of othe codes in the same format work as well).

 ## WaNo Settings